Did you know there were secrets to crispy pickles? Grandma knew how to get crispy pickles every time she canned – and now you can too!

 Pickles are a family favorite around this homestead!
 I love how easy cucumbers are to grow, and my family can eat pickles year-round.

-However, many home canners learn that cucumbers can easily get mushy, and they wonder how to get that bright crisp they’re used to from store-bought pickles.
+However, many home canners learn that cucumbers can easily get mushy, and they wonder how to get the crunchy pickles they’re used to from grocery store pickles.

 If you’re new to home canning, check out my canning posts: